scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Accreditation & State Authorization for Forensic Biology Programs

-When investigating educational programs, accreditation is a major factor.
-As previously mentioned, colleges and universities can earn accreditation at the regional or national level or be assigned to specific educational programs.
+Accreditation is a major factor when investigating educational programs.
+As previously mentioned, colleges and universities can earn accreditation at the regional or national level or assign it to specific programs.
 Accreditation standards are set by professionals with extensive experience.

 Regional and national accreditation is offered by one of six regional authorities recognized by the Council for Higher Education Accreditation (CHEA):